 f.
 Three levels of asset-based income.

-6. Interpolation of F, G and R(1, 2)
+6. Interpolation of F, G and Rβ1,β2

 a.
-Apply to a contract having the product characteristics listed in Section 6.E.1 and shall be determined by selecting values for the appropriate partial withdrawal rule and asset class and then using multi-point linear interpolation among published values for the last four attributes shown in Section 6.C.5.
+Apply to a contract having the product characteristics listed in Section 7.E.1 and shall be determined by selecting values for the appropriate partial withdrawal rule and asset class and then using multipoint linear interpolation among published values for the last four attributes shown in Section 7.C.5.

 b.
 Interpolation over all four dimensions is not required, but if not performed over one or more dimensions, the factor used must result in a conservative (higher) value of GC.
-However, simple linear interpolation using the AV:GV ratio is mandatory.
-In this case, the company must choose nodes for the other three dimensions according to the following rules: next highest attained age, nearest duration and nearest annualized account charge differential, as listed in Section 6.E.3 (i.e., capped at +100 and floored at –100 bps).
+However, simple linear interpolation using the AV÷GV ratio is mandatory.
+In this case, the company must choose nodes for the other three dimensions according to the following rules: next highest attained age, nearest duration and nearest annualized account charge differential, as listed in Section 7.E.3 (i.e., capped at +100 and floored at –100 bps).

 c.
-For R(1, 2), the interpolation should be performed on the scaling factors R calculated using 1, 2, using the ratio of margin offset to total asset charges (W), not on the factors 1 and 2 themselves.
+For Rβ1,β2, the interpolation should be performed on the scaling factors R calculated using β1, β2, using the ratio of margin offset to total asset charges (W), not on the factors β1 and β2 themselves.

 d.
-An Excel workbook, Excel add-in and companion dynamic link library (.dll) program is available from the NAIC that can be used to determine the correct values and perform the multi-point linear interpolation.

-e.
-Alternatively, published documentation can be referenced on performing multi-point linear interpolation and the required 16 values determined using a key that is documented in the table Components of Key Used for GC Factor Look-Up located in Section 6.E.3.
+The instructions referenced in Section 7.A.1.f above include guidance on determining the correct values and performing the multipoint linear interpolation.
+Alternatively, published documentation can be referenced on performing multipoint linear interpolation and the required 16 values determined using a key that is documented in the table Components of Key Used for GC Factor Look-Up located in Table 7.6 below.

-7. Adjustments to GC for Product Variations & Risk Mitigation/Transfer
+7. Adjustments to GC for Product Variations and Risk Mitigation/Transfer